gregorio-project/gregorio/UPGRADE.md

 ### Stemmed oriscus flexus orientation

 As of version 4.2, the orientation of the stemmed oriscus flexus `(gOe)` is consistent with the unstemmed oriscus flexus `(goe)` in that the oriscus points downwards (since the note which follows is of lower pitch).
 If you prefer the oriscus to point upwards, you will need to use the `1` modifier (as in `(gO1e)`), which will force an upward orientation of the oriscus.

-### Oriscus orientation at the unision

-As of version 4.2, when the note after the oriscus is at the same pitch as the oriscus, the oriscus will point downwards by default.
-If you prefer it to point upwards, append the `1` modifier to force the upward orientation.

 ### Podatus followed by a virga